-The key idea in this paper is to select the H-matrix in a way that minimizes power, area and delay in the ECC checker.
+The main idea in this paper is to select the H-matrix in a way that minimizes power, area and delay in the ECC checker.
+Once the H-matrix has been selected, the corresponding ECC circuitry for implementing the code can be synthesized.
 The space of H-matrices that provide SEC-DED capability is large.
-In [Hsiao 70], Hsiao showed that an Hmatrix that satisfies the following three constraints provides SEC-DED capability:
+In [10], Hsiao showed that an H-matrix that satisfies the following three constraints provides SEC-DED capability: